 JD students who do not meet the requirements for good standing shall be academically disqualified.
 Disqualification is effective when all of a student's grades for the spring or fall semester are recorded by the Law Registrar's Office.
 Disqualified students who are enrolled in summer school at Golden Gate University School of Law will be withdrawn from their summer courses and will have all summer tuition charges reversed.
-Disqualified students who are enrolled in summer abroad programs (whether with the School of Law or with another ABA-approved law school) will not be withdrawn from those courses; however, students enrolled in a Golden Gate University program may elect to withdraw, in which case, any reversal of program charges will be at the discretion of their program director.
+Disqualified students who are enrolled in summer abroad programs (whether with the School of Law or with another ABA-approved law school) will not be withdrawn from those courses.
+However, these students may elect to withdraw, in which case, any reversal of program charges will be at the discretion of the director of that program.
 Students who elect to continue will not receive credit for any courses completed after disqualification unless they are reinstated on academic probation.